oguzhantopgul/Vezir-Project/README.md

 - sqlite3
 - sqlitebrowser

 All the tools above are put in the <b>/home/vezir/ambar</b> directory.
 Most of them are added to **PATH**, so you can easily run by just typing the name of the application.

-Keyboard Layout is TR (Turkish-Q).
+Default keyboard Layout is TR (Turkish-Q), but you can change it to English(US) in the login screen if you are not using TR layout.

 ## Contributing
 p.s.
 Any feedback is welcome.